HuemulSolutions/enola/docs/faq.md

 3. **Call the model inside your code and store the response in a variable:**

     ```python
+	# Define user_input to store the user question
+	user_input = "What is Morse code?"

     # Invoke the LLM to get the response
     response = ollama_chat(user_input)
+	print(response)
     ```

-This will allow you to easily store the response from your model into the variable `response`.
+This will allow you to store the response from your model into the variable `response`.
+You can use the response and integrate it with the Enola-AI workflow, by tracking the user input and the model output.
+You can follow the documentation [5.
+Getting Started](https://github.com/HuemulSolutions/Enola-AI#5-getting-started) to learn how you can integrate your AI model and start the tracking with Enola-AI.

 For a comprehensive guide and example, please refer to our documentation on [Building a Chatbot using Ollama](docs/building_chatbot_ollama.md), which walks you through the process of integrating a chatbot with Enola-AI step by step.